Swedish PM seeks to win Turkey's support for NATO membership - ExBulletin

 Last week, NATO’s secretary general visited Turkey and urged the country to lift its reservations on Finland and Sweden, insisting that the Nordic neighbors had done enough to satisfy Turkey’s concerns.
 Ankara.

-Turkish officials said the two countries would join only after Turkey’s demands, agreed in a joint memorandum, were met.
+Turkish officials said the two countries would only join after Turkey’s demands, agreed in a joint memorandum, are met.
 The 10-article memorandum was unveiled ahead of a NATO summit in June after Turkey threatened for weeks to veto the candidacies of Sweden and Finland.

+The two countries have taken a number of steps, but it is difficult to say that they have fulfilled their commitments at this stage, the state-run Anadolu Agency said on Monday, quoting Turkish Foreign Minister Mevlut Cavusoglu.

+Turkish, Swedish and Finnish officials will soon hold a meeting in Sweden to review what has been done (and) what remains to be done, the minister said.
+He described Kristersson’s visit as essential for Sweden to take concrete steps to meet Turkey’s demands.

 |